00

 Re-engaging subscribers can increase your email marketing ROI, as doing so is more cost-effective than acquiring new subscribers.

-To make this email marketing automation workflow more targeted, identify different segments of inactive users based on their behavior, such as how long they have been inactive or their previous interactions with your brand.
+To make this email marketing automation workflow template more targeted, identify different segments of inactive users based on their behavior, such as how long they have been inactive or their previous interactions with your brand.

 What to include in your automated marketing workflow?